Battle of the Mediterranean: Italian Royal Fleet

 The Regia Marina also lacked a proper fleet air arm.
 The aircraft carrier was never completed and most air support during the Battle of the Mediterranean was supplied by the land-based Regia Aeronautica (Royal Air Force).
-Another major handicap for the Italians was the shortage of fuel.
-As early as March 1941, the overall scarcity of fuel oil was critical.
+Another handicap for the Italians was the shortage of fuel.
+As early as March 1941, the scarcity of fuel oil was critical.
 Coal, gasoline and lubricants were also locally hard to find.
 During the Italian war effort, 75% of all the fuel oil available was used by destroyers and torpedo boats carrying out escort missions.

-However, the most serious problem for the Axis forces in North Africa was the limited capacity of the Libyan ports.
-Even under the best conditions, this restricted supplies.
+The most serious problem for the Axis forces in North Africa was the limited capacity of the Libyan ports.
 Tripoli was the largest port in Libya and it could accommodate a maximum of five large cargo vessels or four troop transports.
-On a monthly basis, Tripoli had an unloading capacity of 45000 ST. Tobruk added only another 18000 ST. Bardia and other smaller ports added a little more.

-In general, the Axis forces in North Africa exceeded the capacity of the ports to supply them.
-It has been calculated that the average Axis division required 10000 ST of supplies per month.
-If the Italians had a fault in respect to logistics during the Battle of the Mediterranean, it was that they failed to increase the capacity of Tripoli and the other ports before the war.
+Tripoli had an unloading capacity of 45000 ST per month.
+Tobruk added only another 18000 ST. Bardia and other smaller ports added a little more.
+The Axis forces in North Africa exceeded the capacity of the ports to supply them.
+It has been calculated that the average Axis division required 10000 ST of supplies per month; the Italians had failed to increase the capacity of Tripoli and the other ports before the war.